 - student mentoring scheme

-You'll be based in the School of Biomedical Sciences.
-The School is in the Faculty of Medical Sciences, which is also home to Dentistry, Medicine and Psychology.
+You'll be based in the School of Biomedical, Nutritional and Sport Sciences in the Faculty of Medical Sciences at our city-centre campus.
+The Faculty is also home to Dentistry, Medicine, Psychology and Pharmacy.

 Situated next to Newcastle’s RVI hospital, we’re one of the largest integrated teaching/hospital complexes in the country.

 - a dedicated medical library with a wide range of specialist books and journals

 You'll have the support of an academic member of staff as a personal tutor throughout your degree to help with academic and personal issues.